BONSAMURAIS/bonsai-wp/README.md

 - PHP 8.2
 - MySQL >= 9.2.0

+## Installation

+1. Navigate to your project using the terminal (Warp, terminal or Command prompt).
+2. Use the command: composer install
+3. Then navigate to the bonsai theme folder.
+4. Use the command: npm install
+5. Connect to the live database and export all tables.
+6. Create a local database and import all the tables into it.
+7. Update you .env file with you information for the current database.

 ## Stay Connected

 - Join us on Discord by [sponsoring us on GitHub](https://github.com/sponsors/roots)